Florida Institute of Technology

 Val Silvestrini

-Val and the rest of the team put together a 13-15 record in 2021 including a 10-12 SSC mark.
-The offensive prowess of the squad landed them the top batting average in the SSC at .277 and Cheyenne Nelson lead the team and the conference at .418.
-The individual success was plentiful as Nelson won SSC Player of the Year and first team honors along with two first team All-South Region distinctions.
-While Tina Velazquez Rolon earned first team All-SSC and second team D2CCA All-South Region.
+Silvestrini led the 2020 Panthers to a 16-11 record and 7-2 in the SSC before the season was cut short due to COVID-19.
+The Panthers the next year compiled a 13-15 record while landing the top batting average in the SSC at .277.
+Cheyenne Nelson led the team and the conference at .418.
+The individual success was plentiful as Nelson won SSC Player of the Year and first-team honors, along with two first-team All-South Region distinctions.
+While Tina Velazquez Rolon earned first-team All-SSC and second-team D2CCA All-South Region.
 Three other members of the Crimson & Gray also tallied an All-SSC nod.

 Prior to her stint at UNF, Silvestrini served as an assistant coach at Charleston Southern University and at Armstrong Atlantic State University in Savannah, Georgia, where she earned her Master of Science degree in sports medicine.
 She completed her bachelor’s degree in physical education teaching and coaching from ISEF N° 1 “Dr. Enrique Romero Brest” in Buenos Aires, Argentina.